pnp/powershell/documentation/Merge-PnPTerm.md

 ## DESCRIPTION

-This cmdlet moves a taxonomy term to another term set or term
+This cmdlet merges a taxonomy term into another term.

 ## EXAMPLES